Why Feeling "Behind" in Life Doesn't Mean You Failed

 Accomplishment

-Only one of these pillars is directly tied to career success (Seligman, 2022).
+Only one of those is directly tied to career success (Seligman, 2011).

-When people feel stuck, they often believe the solution must be dramatic.
+When people feel stuck, they assume the solution must be dramatic.

 Sometimes that happens.